Node Client Web UI Deployment

 NodePort is a type of Kubernetes Service that exposes an application running in a cluster by allocating a specific port on every node in the cluster.
 It's one of the primary ways to make services accessible from outside the Kubernetes cluster.

-NodePort value override is similar to that of load balancer.
-A simple example is shown below.
+NodePort value is similar to that of load balancer.
+A simple node-client-webui-values-override.yaml

 ---